 - Pay Tuition and Enrollment Fees at the time of registration.
 The nonresident, non-citizen Tuition is \$165.00 per unit.
 The Enrollment Fees and Student Services Fee are also due at the time of registration each semester. - Complete the required application packet which consists of: - 1.
 Application form, including a recent photograph - 2.
-Copies of high school and college transcripts - A TOEFL examination with test scores sent from the testing service to Yuba College (minimum score of 475 is required.) - 4.
+Copies of high school and college transcripts - 3.
+A TOEFL examination with test scores sent from the testing service to Yuba College (minimum score of 475 is required.) - 4.
 A letter of English Proficiency - A certified financial statement, showing evidence of support, in U.S. dollars, for duration of the time in the U.S. (should be able to provide approximately \$10,000.00 annually without planning to work while in the U.S.) - 6.
-A letter of recommendation - A certificate of health to include a special test for tuberculosis. - 8.
-A \$25.00 Application Processing Fee. - Purchase hospitalization policy (approximately \$150.00 per year). - · Pursue a specific degree program. - Register in required English courses each semester until graduation requirements are met. - Complete a minimum of 12 units each semester with at least a "C" average. - Complete academic program in a maximum of six semesters. - Work with the Foreign Student Assistant to meet all requirements for foreign students. - Provide own housing.
-The College does not arrange for housing; students interested in applying for the College dormitories must submit the separate Application for Residence Hall.
-No dormitory rooms are guaranteed and visa students should make arrangements for alternate housing if necessary.
+A letter of recommendation - 7.
+A certificate of health to include a special test for tuberculosis. - 8.
+A \$25.00 Application Processing Fee. - Purchase hospitalization policy (approximately \$150.00 per year). - Pursue a specific degree program. - Register in required English courses each semester until graduation requirements are met. - Complete a minimum of 12 units each semester with at least a "C" average. - Complete academic program in a maximum of six semesters. - Work with the Foreign Student Assistant to meet all requirements for foreign students. - Provide own housing.